COLOSSAL YOUTH — THE CRITERION COLLECTION

 Ventura’s wife Coltilde inexplicably abandons him after throwing their worldly possessions out their window and stabbing him in the hand with a knife.
 The film opens with her giving a monologue through a darkened window while holding the small blade.
 She condemns everyone.
 Still, Ventura remains preoccupied with the idea of reuniting with Coltilde.
 The prematurely old-seeming Ventura frequently recites a love letter he teaches to his adult son, so that his descendant might tell it to Coltilde should she ever return.
 Memories and traditions are being wiped out, only to be replaced with prefab architecture and the economic constraints that go along with economically imposed slavery.

 Marcel Proust and James Joyce are literary relations to Pedro Costa’s cinema of timeless recognition.
 How human beings learn from history in the face of unending injustice, or retain their dignity when everything is taken from them, are just a couple of the titanic issues Pedro Costa grapples with.
-It wouldn’t be reasonable if “Colossal Youth” weren’t a challenging film.
+It wouldn’t be reasonable if “Colossal Youth” weren’t a challenging film, thus Criterion.
+Eat it up babies.